 The Hang with Gregory Porter

-The Hang focuses on creating a warm and welcoming atmosphere, interviewing famous names, both old and contemporary, and sharing a love of .
+The Hang focuses on creating a warm and welcoming atmosphere, interviewing famous names, both old and contemporary, and sharing a love of music.

-This singer-songwriter Gregory Porter, was started in 2019 and is recorded on the road, or remotely from Porter’s home in Bakersfield, California., hosted by
+This podcast, hosted by singer-songwriter Gregory Porter, was started in 2019 and is recorded on the road, or remotely from Porter’s home in Bakersfield, California.

 The Hang is best suited for someone looking for a relaxed and informal atmosphere, with a tone that is perhaps more conversational and less info-focused than some of the other podcasts on this list.

-Regardless, there are some big names featured on this saxophonist Kamasi Washington, -pop singer Jamie Cullum, and… Jeff Goldblum!.
-Some of these names include
+Regardless, there are some big names featured on this podcast.
+Some of these names include saxophonist Kamasi Washington, jazz-pop singer Jamie Cullum, and… Jeff Goldblum!

 Check them out on Apple podcasts

-The (UK) features of musicians with a focus on providing insight into their life stories and journeys on breaking into the scene.
+The Jazz Podcast (UK) features interviews of musicians with a focus on providing insight into their life stories and journeys on breaking into the music scene.

-Aptly named The was started in 2017 and is run by Rob Cope, Dan Farrant, and Tara Minton who are London-based musicians.
+Aptly named The Jazz Podcast, the show was started in 2017 and is run by Rob Cope, Dan Farrant, and Tara Minton who are London-based musicians.

-This musicians looking to break into the UK scene, but based on the reviews (with an average of 4.9/5 stars), is likely to be enjoyable for any fan of . is especially good for
+This podcast is especially good for jazz musicians looking to break into the UK scene, but based on the reviews (with an average of 4.9/5 stars), is likely to be enjoyable for any fan of jazz.

 Listen via thejazzpodcast.buzzsprout.com

-With the tagline of “the bold interview ” the Improv Exchange focuses on conversations with and about musicians with the goal of keeping relevant and preserving its musical culture.
+With the tagline of “the bold jazz interview podcast” the Improv Exchange focuses on conversations with and about musicians with the goal of keeping jazz relevant and preserving its musical culture.

-The is hosted by Leander Young, who carries out authentic conversations as they keep up-to-date with the world.
+The podcast is hosted by Leander Young, who carries out authentic conversations as they keep up-to-date with the jazz world.

-This modern world. is ideal for anyone who values as part of our culture and is interested in learning more about the
+This podcast is ideal for anyone who values jazz as part of our culture and is interested in learning more about the modern jazz world.

 Check them out via improvexchange.com